gusztavvargadr/vagrant/samples/README.md

 ## Getting started

-The custom YAML configuration provides basically just a wrappering around the available Vagrant options, so make sure you are [familiar with the possibilities][VagrantGettingStarted].
+The custom YAML configuration provides basically a wrapper around the available Vagrant options, so make sure you are [familiar with the possibilities][VagrantGettingStarted].

 Then, copy one of the samples below according to your scenario.